Skip to main content

 Activities:

-• Survey to assess self-reported health status & environmental quality in the Anderson Community
+• Conducted survey to assess self-reported health status & environmental quality in the Anderson Community

 • Facilitate education on environmental health risks and encourage civic participation